kmyk/blog/_posts/2016-04-01-bash-on-brainfuck-on-anarchy-golf.md

 ---
 category: blog
 layout: post
-title: "How to execute Bash on Brainfuck on Anarchy Golf"
 date: 2016-04-01T07:37:20+09:00
 tags: [ "pwn", "golf", "brainfuck", "esolang" ]
 ---

+# How to execute Bash on Brainfuck on Anarchy Golf

 Brainfuck is Turing-complete.[^1][^2]